imfatant/test/README.md

         GPS="-B /dev/ttyS2"
     This is a pretty typical config.
 It breaks down like this:

     Switch -C maps ArduPilot's "Telem1" serial port (SERIAL1, default 57600) to the BBBlue's UART1.
 For example, I have a RFDesign 868x radio modem connected to UART1.
-It is the bidirectional datalink with my drone.
+It is the bidirectional data link with my drone.
 It sends various telemetry data to the base station, and receives commands and RTK differential corrections from the base station.

     Switch -A maps ArduPilot's "Console" serial port (SERIAL0, default 115200) to a protocol, IP address and port number of one's choosing.
 For example, this allows me to have MAVLink data coming over WiFi for test purposes.
 Really useful, especially since it seems to be reliably auto-sensed by ground control station software like Mission Planner and QGroundControl.